heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 > over established constructs for ensuring modularity—not just in the context of
 > effects, but standard ones such as higher-order functions or functors.

-We have revised the paper to provide the following explanations.
+We have revised the paper to provide the following explanations:

-We have added clarifying remarks about the open questions about whether it is always possible (and desirable) to encode scoped syntax in terms of algebraic effects and handlers to the paper.
+- Clarifying remarks that it is an a question for future work whether it is always possible to encode scoped syntax in terms of algebraic effects and handlers.

-We have also expanded the related work section to discuss the possible alternative encoding of our approach, using final tagless techniques.
+- Expanded the related work section to discuss the possible alternative encoding of our approach, using final tagless techniques.

-[WIP]

-The problem the paper tackles is the lack of modularity in the context of defining and composing effects.

-There is a wide range of different solutions to this problem in the literature.

-All of them require more or less complicated machinery.

-We propose a framework that offers a promising, rather simple, alternative.

-This alternative is, indeed, based on (standard) higher-order functors.

-The fact that it is based on standard, well-understood machinery, speaks to our claim of simplicity.

-The manuscript was lacking some positioning remarks w.r.t. scoped effects and shallow handlers, which we have now added.

-A summary of these remarks can be found in our detailed response to Reviewer 1.

 > MINOR NOTES
 >
 > - line 61: A reader would benefit from an example of an effect with multiple operations (e.g., state).

-We say a few lines down that effects can have multiple operations associated with it.

 We do not see the essential benefit of using state instead of output at this point in the paper, but would be happy to hear your reasons for thinking so.

+We do say a few lines down that effects can have multiple operations associated with it.

 > - line 68: Point out that this is a type of a specific effect handler for Output.